msjimc/AgileStructure/guide/README.md

 The message box reporting the mutation will also allow you to save the the mutation's annotation as well as the underlying sequence data to a text file by pressing the ```Yes``` button (an example is [here](images/breakPointData.txt)).

-The break point is annotated with reference to the reads selected in this case those whose primary alignment is on chromosome 4.
+The break point is annotated with reference to the reads selected, in this case those whose primary alignment is on chromosome 4.
 However, the alignment will also contaion reads whose primary alignment is on the other side of the break point and whose soft clipped sequences mapped to the currently selected reference.
 To view these reads select the ```Variant determination``` > ```Switch region``` option , select the putative break point and reads as before (Figure 16a) and press the ```Variant determination``` > ```Use soft clip data``` > ```Translocation```.
 If the annotation is correct, both annotations should match with a small difference in the base pair position (Figure 16b).

 ![Figure 16a](images/figure16a.jpg)